USMC1941/CS213-Rutgers/Assignments/Chess/README.md

    -  5 pts: Game starts with black making the first move
    -  5 pts: Javadoc HTML not generated
    -  Up to 5 pts: Incomplete Javadoc tags in code
-   -  5 pts (individual): No Bitbucket commit by `DDDD-MM-YY`.
+   -  5 pts (individual): No Bitbucket commit by `YYYY-MM-DD`.
    -  10 pts: Every time you ask us and we test another commit version in your repository that is earlier than the last commit before the deadline.
-   -  10 pts: For every 2 hours of lateness, in case there is nothing in the repository for us to test as of the deadline of `DDDD-MM-YY`.
+   -  10 pts: For every 2 hours of lateness, in case there is nothing in the repository for us to test as of the deadline of `YYYY-MM-DD`.

       NOTE: This 2 hour block will be applied STRICTLY starting any time after `XX` PM (even if it is one second), in increments of 2 hours.
 NO EXCEPTIONS.